k-mack/k-mack.github.io/content/post/20211224-techniques-for-writing-docs.md

 ## Techniques for Writing Docs

-When I came across Asciidoctor in 2015, I was ecstatic.
-It checked so many boxes for me that I couldn't not try to use it where I was already using Markdown.
-I tried to read and watch anything Asciidoctor-related to become better at it.
-That same year I watched [Dan Allen](https://github.com/mojavelinux)'s presentation at Devnexus titled ["Discover the Zen of Writing with Asciidoctor."](https://www.youtube.com/watch?v=Aq2USmIItrs)
+In 2015, I found and watched [Dan Allen](https://github.com/mojavelinux)'s presentation at Devnexus titled [\"Discover the Zen of Writing with Asciidoctor.\"](https://www.youtube.com/watch?v=Aq2USmIItrs).
-The full presentation is great, but if you already know Asciidoctor, or use another markup language for documentation,
+The full presentation is great whether you use Asciidoctor or not.
-I encourage you to jump to his section on [Zen techniques](https://www.youtube.com/watch?v=Aq2USmIItrs&t=3454s).
+However, the gold for authors is his section on [Zen techniques](https://www.youtube.com/watch?v=Aq2USmIItrs&t=3454s).

 **Full disclosure:
-My techniques below are from Dan Allen's 2015 Devnexus presentation (see links above).
+The techniques below are from Dan Allen's 2015 Devnexus presentation (see links above).
 Full credit goes to him.
 I am merely echoing them in an attempt to share them and attest to how awesome they are.**

-Let's dive into the techniques.
+After giving credit to where credit is due, let's dive into some of the techniques that Dan shares in his presentation.
 Note that this post could be titled something like "4 Writing Techniques Every Programmer Should Know," but it sounds like clickbait to me.
-Then again, I'm just generally not good with creating titles.
+Then again, I am just generally not good with creating titles.

 ### 1. Like Code, Don't Repeat Yourself

-Since writing technical documents is like writing code: don’t repeat yourself.
+Since writing technical documents is like writing code, don’t repeat yourself.
 Just like copy-and-pasting code throughout an application can result in inconsistencies, duplicating the same text throughout your documents can leave them fragmented when one section is modified but the others are not.